RivollierG/SVM-RF-GRENOBLE-TREES/README.md

 * The `Data/` folder is missing for saving space purpose

 After pull, create a folder in the repo name `Data`, and put the .csv file into.
-The .csv file can be found. [here](https://data.metropolegrenoble.fr/ckan/dataset/les-arbres-de-grenoble) and need to be rename `ARBRE.csv`.
+The .csv file can be found [here](https://data.metropolegrenoble.fr/ckan/dataset/les-arbres-de-grenoble) and need to be rename `ARBRE.csv`.

 * preprocessing.py